 It was a dramatic summer for Swift.
 In early June, Swift ended her 15 month-long relationship with Scottish DJ Calvin Harris (real name: Adam Wiles).
 About a month later, Swift started dating actor Tom Hiddleston.

-Harris fans took to Instagram to defend Harris' honor using — you guessed it — the snake symbol.
+Harris fans took to Instagram to defend Harris' honour using — you guessed it — the snake symbol.

 Only five days after Harris' Twitter explosion came the Kardashian/West contribution to Swift's crazy summer.